7 Best Medical Alert Systems of 2024: Expert Tested & Reviewed

 Pros & Cons

-Pros Flexible plan options No activation fees, long-term contracts, or cancellation fees Water-resistant devices Two-way communication Cons Lifetime warranty only covers manufacturer defects Services like medication reminders require additional fees
+Pros Flexible plan options No activation fees, long-term contracts, or cancellation fees Water-resistant devices Two-way communication Cons Lifetime warranty only covers manufacturer defects Accessing the optional caregiver app requires additional monthly fees.

 Features